yomidevs/yomitan/docs/development/language-features.md

 > This command runs all Yomitan unit test files.
 To only run a single test file, you can instead opt for `npx vitest <file-name>`.

-Now, we want to verify that `boss` really does not deinflect to `bo`.
+Now, we may want to verify that `boss` really does not deinflect to `bo`.
 You can add to the `tests` array:

 ```js
 {